-A hotel can be managed by its owner and that is the typical case for family owned businesses.
+A hotel can be managed by its owner and that is the typical case for family-owned businesses.
 However, there are substantial advantages to consider a more efficient structure for successful hotel businesses in Thailand.
-In the grand scheme of things three alternative models to operate a hotel can be found in Thailand: The hotel lease, the hotel management agreement, and the hotel franchise system.
-The characteristics and general structure are shown in the following chart.
+In the grand scheme of things, three alternative models to operate a hotel can be distinguished:

-However, there are mixed forms of these four standard models as well.
+Apart from this, there are mixed forms of these standard models as well.

 From the hotel group’s viewpoint, hotel management agreements are a smart mechanism to expand globally with the strength of a chain and brand, but without significant capital investment.
-This enables a reasonable risk profile if the contracts are professional designed.
-The basic idea – separating ownership from the operation of the asset – allows international expansion without the restrictions of land ownership.
+This enables a reasonable risk profile if the contracts are professionally designed.
+The basic idea – separating ownership from the operation of the asset – allows in Thailand expansion without the restrictions of land ownership.

 Details of the hotel management agreement

 Under the typical hotel management agreement (HMA), “owner hereby grants to manager the right to manage and operate the hotel pursuant to the terms of the hotel management agreement and the manager accepts said appointment and agrees that it will, as the agent of the owner, operate the hotel during the term of the agreement in conformity with all of the terms, covenants, and conditions herein contained, and use the hotel solely for the operation of a resort business conforming to the standards of comparable first‑class hotels.”

 The clauses of such HMA should contain detailed and reasonably balanced clauses regarding